 |The resulting strategy has three business principles, each of which encompasses issues relating to climate change:|

-- Developing Thriving Communities (including objectives such as placemaking and biodiversity)
+• Developing Thriving Communities (including objectives such as placemaking, biodiversity, landscaping and water attenuation)

-- Valuing People (including objectives and targets relating to climate-related and sustainability training and low-carbon travel for our employees).
+• Valuing People (including objectives and targets relating to climate-related and sustainability training and low-carbon travel for our employees).

 |Risk Management||Disclose how the organisation identifies, assesses, and manages climate-related risks.|